hyperledger-archives/indy-sdk/wrappers/dotnet/indy-sdk-dotnet-doc/api/index.md

 See the <xref:Hyperledger.Indy> Namespace topic for details.

 ## Hyperledger.Indy.AgentApi
-Types allowing interaction between Indy agents, including setting up connections, sending and receiving messages and managing listeners that can receive incoming connections.
+Types for preparing and parsing messages for secure delivery between Indy agents.

 See the <xref:Hyperledger.Indy.AgentApi> Namespace topic for details.